-Pinterest style WordPress themes
+Pinterest-style WordPress themes

 I’ve only selected themes that have excellent reviews and have been updated recently.
-As a group of modern themes, they’re all totally responsive so they perform well on desktop and mobile devices.
+As a group of modern themes, they’re all totally responsive, so they perform well on desktop and mobile devices.
 In addition, their recent updates ensure they work with new versions of WordPress.

 1. Skin by NordWood (Themeforest)

-This theme nails the Pinterest style gallery of posts and images.
+This theme nails the Pinterest-style gallery of posts and images.
 The posts are small enough that you can quickly browse them, but the images are large and easy to view without needing to enlarge them.
 The typography is clean and precise, and the use of color for the prevalent tags looks amazing.

 With the beautiful design, customization features, and monetization options in Skin, it’s a top contender for anyone looking to create a site that looks like Pinterest.

-2. Daze by NordWood (Themeforest)
+4. Daze by NordWood (Themeforest)

 Daze is a crisp and clean theme with precise layouts and bold typography.
 While there are numerous layouts available, Daze has a few options for a Pinterest-style design.
 With the header place up top, visitors can get straight to your best content.
 Of course, you could also add a Pinterest plugin to replicate some of the same content and functionality from Pinterest on your site.

-If you’re looking for an ultra-modern looking theme with sharp typography and bright, colorful accents, give Daze a shot.
+If you’re looking for an ultra-modern-looking theme with sharp typography and bright, colorful accents, give Daze a shot.
 This theme has the masonry layout familiar to Pinterest and loads of practical features.

-3. Pin by An Themes (Themeforest)
+5. Pin by An Themes (Themeforest)

 Pin is a flexible theme with a Pinterest-like design and a ton of features for publishers.
 You can do everything with this theme from blogging, posting reviews, and visitors can even submit their own content.

-5. PinThis by Pixel Beautify (Themeforest)
+6. PinThis by Pixel Beautify (Themeforest)

 PinThis is a modern and colorful theme with a Pinterest-like design.
-It’s smooth and sleek style comes from the flat design used throughout its pages.
+Its smooth and sleek style comes from the flat design used throughout its pages.

 While PinThis may not immediately look like Pinterest, that’s largely due to the dark background.
 However, you can easily change the colors to a white background design with one of the preset color skins.
-With it’s browsable layout, PinThis is great for frequent content publishers.
+With its browsable layout, PinThis is great for frequent content publishers.
 Use it to promote a library of content whether you write blog posts or share graphics from a portfolio.

-PinThis has built in social sharing buttons and video embeds that perfectly fit the design.
+PinThis has built-in social sharing buttons, and video embeds that perfectly fit the design.
 As an Adsense-optimized theme, it’s also built to earn profits.
 That’s a major plus when running a site that requires consistent content creation and recurring hosting costs.
-There’s also a “smart admin panel” where you can customize many additional features of this Pinterest inspired WordPress theme.
+There’s also a “smart admin panel” where you can customize many additional features of this Pinterest-inspired WordPress theme.

-Which Pinterest style theme is best for you?
+Which Pinterest-style theme is best for you?